1) In Sanskrit, the word swastika is a combination of ‘su’ (meaning ‘good’) and ‘asti’ (meaning ‘to exist’)

 For Buddhists, the swastika signifies the Buddha’s footprints and heart.
 For Jains, the swastika is the symbol of the seventh tirthankara (literally “ford-maker,” one of the liberated souls showing the way for others in the Jain tradition), with the arms symbolizing one of the four places a soul can be reborn in the cycle of birth and death.

-5) The swastika is one of humanity’s most enduring, ancient symbols
+5) The swastika is India’s version of one of humanity’s most enduring, ancient symbols

-In fact, the oldest known use of the swastika dates back to the end of the last Ice Age.
-A figurine carved with a recognizable swastika dating to 10,000-13,000 BCE was found in Ukraine.
-How these ancient people interpreted the swastika is unknown.
-In the Balkans, the swastika has been used for at least the past 8,000 years.
+In fact, the oldest known use of the symbol dates back to the end of the last Ice Age.
+A figurine carved with a recognizable armed plus sign dating to 10,000-13,000 BCE was found in Ukraine.
+How these ancient people interpreted the symbol is unknown.
+In the Balkans, the symbol has been used for at least the past 8,000 years.
 The Indus-Saraswati civilization used the swastika extensively, with archeological evidence dating back to at least 4,000 BCE showing its usage.

-6) Peoples throughout the world used the swastika
+6) Peoples throughout the world used their own version of the symbol

 People in what’s now Greece and Turkey used it.
 The Celts and Nordic peoples used it.
 As did the Germanic peoples.
 The Phoenicians used it as a symbol of the sun.
-And petroglyphs in Armenia have been found using swastikas.
-In Africa, pottery found in the region of Kush (modern Sudan) show clear swastikas.
+And petroglyphs in Armenia have been found using swastika-like symbols.
+In Africa, pottery found in the region of Kush (modern Sudan) show clear armed plus signs.
 West African cultures have also used the symbol.
-Neolithic cultures in China used the swastika too, well predating the spread of Buddhism.
+Neolithic cultures in China used the symbol too, well predating the spread of Buddhism.
 In North America, native peoples have long used swastika-like symbols.
 To the Hopi people, it represents wandering clans.
 To the Navajo, it’s a whirling log used during healing ceremonies.

 7) The swastika had a major resurgence of usage in Europe and North America in the 19th century as a good luck symbol